 Homes for Sale

-13610 Hwy 44 East, Taylorsville
+Price cut13610 Hwy 44 East, Taylorsville

-Price cut213 Odell Ct, Taylorsville
+Price cut85 Bailey Ct, Taylorsville

 Listing data provided by the Greater Louisville Association of REALTORS® MLS.
 Information is deemed reliable but not guaranteed accurate by the MLS.
 Listing information is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.